firefox-devtools/bidi-har-export/README.md

 Experimental module to compile WebDriver BiDi network events as a HAR file.
 The WebDriver BiDi network events are currently only available in Firefox 110 or newer.

+## Warning

+This module is meant for experimenting with HAR file generation based on WebDriver BiDi network events.
+It is not meant for widespread use, it was only tested with Firefox and might break as the WebDriver BiDi specification gets updated.

 ## Examples

 ### HarRecorder